srhjhnsn/srhjhnsn.github.io/_portfolio/x_mothman.md

 ## **Methods**

-### ***Data Source***
+### ***Data***

 The data I used came from 2 books, *The Mothman Prophecies* by J. A. Keel, and *Mothman: The Facts Behind the Legend* by D. Sergent and J. Wamsley.
 I read and tabbed both books, noting sightings and other interesting information that could be relevant to this analysis.
+Locations were estimated based on the description of each event.
 It is worth noting that my data set is most likely incomplete, as there are many sightings that did not reach the news or these books that I could not attain more information on.
-I also attained geography feature shapefiles from the TIGRIS package in RStudio, and created a shapefile for the Silver Bridge.
+I attained geography feature shapefiles from the TIGRIS package in RStudio, created a shapefile for the Silver Bridge, and created a shapefile for the TNT area based on an image from [Wikipedia](https://en.wikipedia.org/wiki/West_Virginia_Ordnance_Works#)

 ### ***Analysis***